mdies/morphological-analysis/README.md

 affect results and it's just a visualization issue.
 I have included the `worm\_curvature\_Portfolio.avi` file for a correct visualization of the osculating circle.

+In case you don't have a license for Mathematica, you can still see the code installing [Wolfram CDF Player](https://www.wolfram.com/cdf-player/) for free.

 For further information, I developed this program in Mac OS X 10.11.6.

 ![worminputImage](https://github.com/mdies/morphological-analysis/blob/master/worm_curvature_Portfolio_inputImage.png)